amgarton47/CS62data-structures/Darwin/project/README.md

 ### `Instruction`
-This simple class represents one instruction out of the `Species`’s instruction set.
+This simple class represents one instruction out of the `Species`'s instruction set.
 This class is already implemented for you.

 ### `Position`
 This class represents (x,y) points in the world and constants for compass directions.
 This class is already implemented for you.

 ### `WorldMap`
 This class handles all of the graphics for the simulation.
+They key method in this class is the `displaySquare` method that your creature will need to call to update the visual status of the game.
 This class is already implemented for you.

-They key method in this class is the `drawSquare` method that your creature will need to call to update the visual status of the game.
+### `Matrix`
+This class represents a two-dimensional square matrix that consists of a specified number of rows and columns.
+This class is already implemented for you.

 ### `Species`
 This class represents a species, and provides operations for reading in a species description from a file and